The Simpsons Ride: Pre-show 2

 The next pre-show is themed to a funhouse room, where Krusty leads the group into a backstage area revealing that the park is powered by a nuclear reactor.
-Grampa and Maggie Simpson are told by Jeremy Friedman not to ride due to safety restrictions that serves a reminder to guests about the ride's height requirements and thrill intensity that can aggravate certain heart conditions.
+Grampa and Maggie Simpson are told by the Squeaky-Voiced Teen not to ride due to safety restrictions that serves a reminder to guests about the ride's height requirements and thrill intensity that can aggravate certain heart conditions.
 Grampa suddenly falls asleep while Maggie crawls into the nearby nuclear reactor room, causing her to grow larger.
 Meanwhile, on screen, Krusty leads the Simpsons into a ride room where he tells them to enjoy the ride, but Sideshow Bob appears and knocks out Krusty.
 After telling the Simpson family to enter the ride vehicle, Homer hastily boards followed by the rest of the family.
 Sideshow Bob then forces everyone to watch a safety video from Itchy and Scratchy, which depicts a recap of safety reminders.
 Scratchy can be seen trying to follow safety rules, but each attempt is sabotaged by Itchy.
 Guests are then ushered into the main ride room and board the vehicle.